talmeym/regurgitator-all/README.md

 }
 ```

-the response - output to the console - would, for the example above, be "it is before lunch"
+the response - output to the console - would for the example above be "it is before lunch"

 ## reference project